grimme-lab/xtb_docs/source/CENSO_docs/censo_implementation.rst

 dictionary with ``(key, value) = (id(conf), res)``, where ``id(conf)`` is the ``id`` of a conformer object contained in the ensemble and ``res`` is a dictionary containing the results of the external programs for the specified jobtype.
-As a second return value, it will return a list of failed conformers, i.e. conformers, for which at least one job failed to execute.
+As a second return value, it will return a list of the ``id`` of failed conformers, i.e. conformers, for which at least one job failed to execute.
 These should most likely removed from the ensemble using the ``ensemble.remove_conformers`` method.
 In the native parts, the results will be inserted into the ``results`` dictonary of the ``MoleculeData`` objects (the conformers).